Staging your home is a very effective part of the selling process that can only add to the selling price of your home.

 - Clean any oil stains and rust from the driveway with muriatic acid.
 (Please read the directions and protect your skin.)

-- If your house needs to be painted, but you can’t afford to paint the whole house, then paint the front door and put out a brand new welcome mat.
+- If your house needs to be painted, but you can’t afford to paint the whole house, paint the front door and put out a new welcome mat.

 - If weather permits, plant seasonal flowers and accent the landscaping with bagged pebbles or marble chips.
 Choose a color that complements your home.